golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 .. option:: -n, --no-update-user

    Don't add the container to the user manifest.
 This is the default.

+.. option:: --storage-set <storage_set>, --set

+   Create storages for a container with a given storage-set.

 .. program:: wl-container-update
 .. _wl-container-update: